alparmat/FlowContrast/README.md

 #FlowContrast contains the source files for CUDA-based fluid flow calculation with fractional step lattice Boltzmann methods.
 Initial idea:
-Sharpening/increasing of fluid flow contrast with reverse diffusion to capture turbulent structures
+Sharpening/increasing "flow contrast" of fluid flow with reverse diffusion to capture turbulent structures

 This is a demo showing the fluid flow in a pipe (see documentation/paper file: MethodDoc_withFSLBMpaper.pdf).